 Planning and Early Project Concept Development Phase

-Present proposed Rose Lane Pilot Project Concept, Network Vision and Implementation Plan to City Council for adoption
+Rose Lane Project Vision and Report adopted by City Council

 Complete Project Development & Design Phase for quick build pilot projects